Biden’s inaugural address was a call for help: ‘We have to be different’

 The current divides are less intractable than the question of slavery but far more numerous: A digital information economy that has split the country into isolated channels of outrage and grievance.
 A public debate no longer tied to reality.
 A festering economic crisis built atop three decades of growing income inequality.
 A pandemic that killed 400,000 Americans in less than a year.
 Seething fury at ongoing racial injustice that has run up against a backlash to the increasing racial, ethnic and gender diversity of American power.

-As Biden stood on the stage, surrounded by former presidents and leaders of both parties, polls indicated that about one in three Americans doubted the legitimacy of his election.
+As Biden stood on the stage, surrounded by former presidents and leaders of both parties, polls indicated that about 1 in 3 Americans doubted the legitimacy of his election.
 Nearly 1 in 10 Americans said they supported the storming of the Capitol, including nearly 1 in 5 Republicans.

 “Obviously unity is not up to him alone,” said Cody Keenan, a speechwriting director for President Barack Obama who lauded Biden’s address as setting the tone for the coming debate.
 “He is going to have to give a joint-session address to Congress in a month, and half the chamber just voted to overturn his election.”